LogoLogo

 The UMA Oracle

-When a market expires, Predict queries UMA's optimistic oracle — a decentralized system that reports the correct outcome of a given event.
+When a market expires, Predict queries 's optimistic oracle — a decentralized system that reports the correct outcome of a given event.
 The oracle acts as Predict's source of truth, leveraging a clever mechanism for settlement and dispute resolution.

 How It Works